This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Steroids may be given to decrease redness, pain, and swelling.

-You may need more tests to help caregivers find the cause of your muscle pain.
+You may need more tests to help healthcare providers find the cause of your muscle pain.
 You may need physical therapy to learn muscle strengthening exercises.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.